 We all then head down the staircase and out to Abby’s car.

 It’s a quick quiet drive to the dining hall, but all the while, I keep thinking about what Janice and Abby had said about Michael.
-I really hadn’t thought about the way I had left things with him.
-I really thought I had settle things by calling him, but I realize now that maybe I had just made things more complicated and confusing.
+I really had not thought about the way I had left things with him.
+I thought I had settle things by calling him, but I now realize that maybe I had just made things more complicated and confusing.
 I should have just waited and called him sometime over the summer.
-Honestly, when I look back, I had known the answer all along.
-I too had been connected to Michael since we met, I just had tried to ignore it.
-But I am not going to do that anymore.
-I really do want to see what is store in for Michael and me, and this time, nothing is going to get in the way of it.
-It’s a new year, and a great chance for new starts.